Index Chicago Map Census Directories Descendants Home Page

 Chicago Daily News, December 1, 1913

-Philip was also survived by his older sister Ann Biggins Gaffey.
-The 1910 census shows Ann living with her daughter Maggie Gaffey Rowe at 7138 Bennett Avenue in Chicago.
-Ann died a couple months later on February 7, 1914 (death certificate).
+Philip was also survived by his older sister Anna Biggins Gaffey.
+The 1910 census shows Anna living with her daughter Maggie Gaffey Rowe at 7138 Bennett Avenue in Chicago.
+Anna died there at age 80 on February 7, 1914, and was buried in Indiana (death certificate).

 Philip and Sarah: 2 children, 5 grandchildren, 16 great grandchildren